Primordial black holes and inflation from double-well potentials: Inflation with double-well potentials

 In order to construct a double-well model that can accommodate both the CMB observables and produce PBHs, we start from the general Jordan frame action for single-field inflation \be \mc{S} = \int{\td^4 x \sqrt{-g} \left[ \frac{1}{2}\Omega(\phi) R - \frac{1}{2} K(\phi) (\partial \phi)^2 - U(\phi) \right]}\, , \ee where $R$ is the Ricci scalar and $U(\phi)$ is the Jordan frame potential.
 When working with inflationary perturbations it is more convenient to work in the Einstein frame.
 The Weyl rescaling of the metric $g_{\mu\nu} \to g_{\mu\nu}/\Omega(\phi)$ and the field redefinition $\td \varphi/\td \phi = \sqrt{K/\Omega + (3/2)(\Omega_{,\phi}/\Omega)^2}$ transforms the Jordan frame action~\eqref{eq:S} to the canonical form (see \eg~\cite{Kaiser:1994vs, Bezrukov:2007ep, Galante:2014ifa,Jarv:2016sow}) \be \mc{S} = \int{\td^4 x \sqrt{-g} \qty[ \frac{1}{2}R-\frac{1}{2}(\partial \varphi)^2 - V ]}\,, \ee where $V \equiv U/\Omega^2$ is the Einstein frame potential.

 As a simple realization of symmetry breaking, we will consider models in which the Jordan frame field $\phi$ is a real scalar singlet with a $\mathbb{Z}_2$ symmetry under field reversal $\phi \to -\phi$.
 This symmetry will carry over to the Einstein frame if the field redefinition satisfies $\varphi(\phi=0) = 0$.
-To obtain a double-well potential, we will further assume that the $\mathbb{Z}_2$ symmetry is spontaneously broken, implying that the Einstein frame potential possesses a maximum at the origin $\phi = 0$ and the field acquires a vacuum expectation value at $\phi = v$.
+To obtain a double-well potential, we will assume that the Einstein frame potential should possess a maximum at the origin $\phi = 0$ so the $\mathbb{Z}_2$ symmetry would be spontaneously broken in the (true) vacuum at which the field acquires a vacuum expectation value $|\phi| = v$ and $V(\pm v)=0$ is the (global) minimum.

 In the Einstein frame, the homogeneous FRW background evolves according to \be \ddot{\varphi}+3H\dot{\varphi}+V'(\varphi)=0 \, , \qquad 3H^2 = \frac{1}{2}\dot{\varphi}^2 + V(\varphi) \, , \ee where $H\equiv\dot{a}/a$ is the Hubble parameter, $a$ is the scale factor describing the expansion of the universe, and a dot indicates derivative with respect to the cosmic time $t$.
 The background evolution is characterized by the Hubble SR parameters \be \epsh \equiv -\frac{\dot H}{H^2} = \frac{\dot{\varphi}^2}{2H^2} \, , \qquad \etah \equiv -\frac{\ddot H}{2H \dot H} = -\frac{\ddot \varphi}{H \dot \varphi} \, . \ee Inflation corresponds to $\epsh < 1$, and SR inflation to $\epsh \, , \, |\etah| \ll 1$.